-- e.
-Within ten (10) days of receiving the resubmission, the dean, in consultation with the Provost, must either approve or disapprove it as described in paragraph 2.c. - f.
-Either the department or the dean may request resolution of any differences that may arise between them through the process described in Step 3 of the Review of Department Procedures, Criteria, Standards, and Bylaws (see Letter of Agreement #7).
+- d.
+Within twenty (20) days of receiving the notice of disapproval, the department will respond or resubmit proposed changes to the administration, with a copy to Faculty Personnel Services. - e.
+Within ten (10) days of receiving the resubmission, the administration must either approve or disapprove it as described in paragraph 2.b. - f.
+Either the department or the administration may request resolution of any differences that may arise between them through the process described in Step 3 of the Review of Department Procedures, Criteria, Standards, and Bylaws (see Letter of Agreement #7).

-FOR THE ASSOCIATION: FOR CMU: Philip J. Squattrito, President Michael Rao, President Mark M. Freed, Secretary Thomas A. Storch, Provost
+FOR THE ASSOCIATION: FOR CMU: Nancy J. White, President Michael Rao, President Krista Graham, Co-Chair Julia E. Wallace, Provost Philip J. Squattrito, Co-Chair Robert C. Martin, Associate Vice Provost

-LETTER OF AGREEMENT #9 BARGAINING UNIT MEMBERSHIP DUES AND SERVICE FEES
+LETTER OF AGREEMENT #9 PROGRAMS IN MIDLAND